depau/gdb-scripts/README.md

 #### `is_seq(value)`

-Check if a value is a supported sequential container.
+Check if a value is a supported sequential container or a supported set.

 #### `seq_iterate(value)`

-Iterate over a supported sequential container's items.
+Iterate over a supported sequential container or a set items.

 #### `is_map(value)`